How do I figure out who my advisor is and when they have office hours?

 What courses do you recommend for 2A and 2B?

 The chart below shows a typical sequence for the average student.
-There are other versions that are fine too but look different; especially for students who started in a first-year entry program of English Language for Academic Studies (ELAS), but this is the most common.
+There are other versions that are fine too but look different; especially for students who started in a first-year entry program of Bridge to Academic Success in English (BASE), but this is the most common.

 |2A term||2B term|